frozenmosaic/mnd_csvparser/csvparser copy/test_log_mod.md

 Else:
 Do nothing and retrieve item id

-A custom label is considered unique if there is no other label with the exact name for the same topping group.
+A custom label is considered unique if there is no other label with the exact name for the same group.
 => unique identifier: label name + group id
 If there is no duplicate:
 Add label